 Think about what the Super Bowl viewing could mean for your church.
 It’s about the total experience of combining the biggest sporting event of the year with non-stop food and drinks in the company of members and guests.
 Now let’s talk about the fun part, we have laid down Super Bowl Event Ideas for Churches that will make your events a touchdown.
-Win or lose, you can score points as the ultimate in hosting super bowl.
+Win or lose, you can score points as the ultimate in hosting the super bowl.

 1. Invite your Guests or Ministry in Style

-Super Bowl Sunday is one of the biggest Sunday’s of the year, at least for pro football fans.
+Super Bowl Sunday is one of the biggest Sundays of the year, at least for pro football fans.
 So why not take the opportunity to turn it into a super Sunday for your church by opening your doors to the local community.
 Many churches use the Super Bowl as a dynamic opportunity to reach not only their congregation but also those who may not always make it to Sunday services.

 - Extend invites beyond congregation – This is a great time to invite a neighbor, co-worker or family member who doesn’t attend church on a church super bowl.
 A viewing celebration provides a non-threatening and relaxing setting.
 An open atmosphere can help nurture relationships and deepen friendships within the ministry.

 - Show in big screens – If your church has a big screen, that can be a real draw to invite friends to watch the event at your church building.
-And, the NFL is OK with showing it on a big screen if it is equipment used all the time and not rented just for the bowl viewing parties.
+And, the NFL is OK with showing it on a big screen if it is the equipment used all the time and not rented just for bowl viewing parties.

 - Traditional Way Invitation – Church Invitation Letters are a great way for churches to get the word out about upcoming events taking place at the church or even within the local community.
-These letters a great way to invite your own congregants or ministry to a church service or event.
+These letters are a great way to invite your own congregants or ministry to a church service or event.
 In addition, this practice sets an example for your ministry to invite their own friends and family to church!

-2. Make a Super Bowl Decorations
+2. Make Super Bowl Decorations

 Who doesn’t enjoy a good celebration?
 Go all out and create a super bowl party atmosphere in your church.
 Work with your local football program to use mascots, tunnels, jerseys, and more to create a tailgate, you might not be lining up outside the stadium, but you can recreate the tailgate atmosphere.
 Bonus points if you actually have a truck or van to decorate and load up with food.
 This could easily become a fun yearly tradition.

 A great view of the game is the most important element for many fans.
-For large conference or gatherings, try to set up multiple viewing options.
+For large conferences or gatherings, try to set up multiple viewing options.
 Hooking up a television outside or renting a projection screen is a fun touch.

 Make AstroTurf Yard Line Bunting.
 Your guests will feel like they’re right on the field with this easy craft project.
-You’ll need AstroTurf, scissors, number stencils, white paint, a hole punch and twine.
+You’ll need AstroTurf, scissors, number stencils, white paint, a hole punch, and twine.
 Cut the AstroTurf into triangles, then use stencils to spray paint vertical stripes and a yard line number on each triangle.
-Punch holes, thread twine through and then hang your bunting around your celebration space.
+Punch holes, thread twine through, and then hang your bunting around your celebration space.

 You can also dress up your snack table with a tablecloth inspired by the yard lines on a football field.
 Doing this will help protect your table and make for easy cleanup.
 Choose one that you can roll up and toss in the garbage.
-Select a green table cloth and dress it up with white washi tape for the yard lines.
-Go even further by making miniature goal posts out of PVC pipe.
+Select a green tablecloth and dress it up with white washi tape for the yard lines.
+Go even further by making miniature goalposts out of PVC pipe.

-3. Dress like a Super Bowls player
+3. Dress like Super Bowl players

 Set the mood for Super Bowl.
 Dress up in theme with festive accessories on football’s biggest day of the year.
-Purchase accessories that you can order in bulk, like whistles, pom-poms, and eye black kits, so your guests can just as much have fun as you.
+Purchase accessories that you can order in bulk, like whistles, pom-poms, and eye black kits, so your guests can have just as much fun as you.

 Once you’ve gotten your place all decked out, it’s time to get dressed.
 Dress like a true football fan and Offer a team spirit award.
 Who dresses like a true fan from head to toe?
 A costume contest can bring some extra enthusiasm to the gathering.
 Especially if your church is near one of the teams’ home cities.

-4. Score with Super Bowls Foods Ideas
+4. Score with Super Bowl Food Ideas

 Epic Snack Stadium